Editor’s Choice -

 About the Inn:The Percy In is housed in a classic Federal-style brick row house built in 1830, ten years after Maine became a state.
 A thorough renovation was undertaken to transform

-Besides the breakfast room and third floor pantry, the inn offers an intimate living room with a grand piano and ornamental fireplace.
-Our landscaped side and back yard provide spots for reading and enjoying Maine's all-too-brief good weather.
-Our sunny 560 square foot deck is furnished with Adirondack chairs and tables with umbrellas where you can sample the sun or shade with a cold libation.
-For adventurous guests, we have a garage for storing bicycles, kayaks, canoes, skis, or other sports equipment during your stay.
+Besides the breakfast room and third floor pantry, the inn offers our landscaped side and back yard and provide spots for reading and enjoying Maine's all-too-brief good weather.
+Our sunny deck is furnished with Adirondack chairs and tables with umbrellas where you can sample the sun or shade with a cold libation.

 Parking and Weather Considerations: